BR0kEN-/TqExtension/docs/README.md

 ### UserContext

-All scenarios, used steps from this context, should be tagged with `@user` tag.

 ```gherkin
 ## - This method must be used instead of 'I am logged in as a user with the "administrator" role'!
 ## - Multiple roles can be listed by comma: 'And logged in as a user with "administrator, editor" roles'.